mzffreyvazov/python_projects/vocablist_clean/README.md

 # CSV Splitter

-This is a simple Python script to clean a txt file containing english words with their azerbaijani translation and then to split the cleaned CSV version of the file into smaller chunks for importing flashcard application (Anki).
+This is a simple Python script to clean a txt file containing english words with their azerbaijani translation and then to split the cleaned CSV version of the file into smaller chunks for importing them into a flashcard application (Anki).

 ## Usage